Document Type : Research Article

 Authors

-1 PhD.
-Student, Department of Soil Science, Gorgan University of Agricultural Sciences and Natural Resources, Gorgan
+1 Department of Soil Science, Gorgan University of Agricultural Sciences and Natural Resources, Gorgan, Iran

-2 Associate Professor, Department of Soil Science, Gorgan University of Agricultural Sciences and Natural Resources
+2 Department of Soil Science, Sari University of Agricultural Sciences and Natural Resources, Sari, Iran

-5 Department of Horticultural, Faculty of Agriculture, University of Guilan, Guilan, Iran
+3 Department of Horticulture Science.
+Faculty of Agriculture Sciences, University of Guilan, Rasht, Iran

 10.22067/jsw.2025.89053.1420